 We believe that the compensation of our named executive officers should facilitate the achievement of annual corporate goals as well as the performance of long-term business objectives.
 The 2015 fiscal year was a year of major accomplishments as we diversified our business portfolio with the acquisitions of BTU International, Inc. ("BTU") and SoLayTec B.V. ("SoLayTec").
 In addition, the sale of a portion of our investment in ion implant technology generated cash in fiscal 2015 and we project this will generate additional cash in fiscal 2016.
 We continued to operate in a soft demand environment during fiscal 2015, and therefore maintained a strong focus on corporate-wide expense controls and diligent cash management.
 In each of fiscal years 2012 and 2013, our named executive officers voluntarily reduced their base salaries and maintained their lower compensation through fiscal 2014.
 Effective December 1, 2014, the Compensation and Stock Option Committee approved a restoration of the annual base compensation for our NEOs.
-Factors that were considered in the decision to restore base salaries included, but were not limited to, the following: (i) for our Executive Chairman, his leadership in developing and executing the company's overall strategy; his leading role in the acquisition of BTU and divestiture of a significant portion of our investment in Kingstone; (ii) for our Chief Executive Officer, his leading role in the acquisition of SoLayTec, the development and introduction of new products that allowed the Company to maintain its competitive position in the solar capital equipment market, and his supporting role in the acquisition of BTU and the divestiture of a significant portion of our investment in Kingstone; (iii) for our Chief Financial Officer, his supporting role in the acquisitions of BTU and SoLayTec, the divestiture of a significant portion of our investment in Kingstone, and his leading role with the integration of BTU.
-For fiscal 2015, we believe our executive compensation programs delivered payouts commensurate with the results of operations and the accomplishments noted above.
+Factors that were considered in the decision to restore base salaries included, but were not limited to, the following: (i) for our Executive Chairman, his leadership in developing and executing the company's overall strategy; his leading role in the acquisition of BTU and divestiture of a significant portion of our investment in Kingstone; (ii) for our Chief Executive Officer, his leading role in the acquisition of BTU and the divestiture of a significant portion of our investment in Kingstone; (iii) for our Chief Financial Officer, his supporting role in the acquisition of BTU and SoLayTec, the divestiture of a significant portion of our investment in Kingstone; (iii) for our Chief Financial Officer, his supporting role in the acquisitions of BTU and SoLayTec, the divestiture of a significant portion of our investment in Kingstone; (iii) for our Chief Financial Officer, his supporting role in the acquisitions of BTU and SoLayTec, the divestiture of a significant portion of our investment in Ki